MIDS-scaling-up/v2/week1/hw/Readme.md

 ```
 The install wizard window should open, click "next".
 The next window displays the installation locations, which should already be the directory you are currently in.
 Next window, select the correct Jetson version (TX2 as of now, maybe Jetson Xavier?).

 The next window is the components manager, where you can see what actions will be performed to the host and target.
 You can troubleshoot here for errors if needed.
 For now, click "next" at the bottom right and then check "accept all" in the following terms and conditions popup.
 You'll be taken back to the components manager and everything will begin to download.
 There may be an error message during download; just dismiss it and click "next" again.
-A message will prompt you to monitor the computer during installation, and click "ok" to begin installation.
-After installation is done, the wizard will now do target hardware setup (the Jetson).
+A message will prompt you to monitor the computer during installation, and click "ok" to begin cross-compilation.
+After the cross-compilation is done and the OS image for the Jetson is created, the wizard will now do target hardware setup (the Jetson).

 ### Target (Jetson) Installation